sebanc/brioche/README.md

 # Brioche

+**Brioche is not supported since ChromeOS r118 as sudo is not possible in crosh shell anymore.**

 ## Overview

 First of all, thanks go to the Crouton maintainers for their work which was actively used when creating this project.